 “Depends.
 If its Adder, probably.
 If its Subtracter, ask what it is.”

 I left unstated that it might be a Her.
-If Reverter couldn’t figure out that she should indulge Prevailer then there was no hoping the girl.
+If Reverter couldn’t figure out that she should indulge Prevailer then there was no helping the girl.

 We moved on to the Bus.